Razman Roslan

+Club career

-Razman began his career with Selangor FA youth team in 1997 and later promoted to the senior team in 2005.
-In 2013, Razman signed with Pahang FA and featured with the club until 2015 before he returned to Selangor.
+Razman began his career with Selangor U-21 in 2002.
+He later promoted to the senior team for the Malaysia Cup in 2004.
+Razman won a domestic treble with Selangor in 2005.
+He also won a domestic double with Selangor in 2009.

+In 2013, Razman signed with Pahang winning the 2013 Malaysia Cup in his first season followed by 2014 Charity Shield, 2014 Malaysia FA Cup and 2014 Malaysia Cup.

+He returned to Selangor in 2016 and selected as the team captain.
+In 2019 he signed with Melaka United.

 International career

 In November 2010, Razman was called up to the Malaysia national team by head coach K. Rajagopal for the 2010 AFF Suzuki Cup.
 On 1 December 2010, he made his debut for Malaysia in a 5–1 defeat to Indonesia.
 Razman made two appearances during that tournament and helped his team clinch the 2010 AFF Suzuki Cup title.

 Career statistics

 Club

 1 Includes AFC Cup and AFC Champions League.